Efficient Metric Learning for the Analysis of Motion Data: Introduction

 Within such systems, distance-based methods are often used for the initial analysis or motion retrieval \cite{6460780,retrieval,DBLP:conf/ecir/DemuthRME06}.
 Due to its capability of adjusting to different durations, dynamic time warping (DTW) constitutes the by far most popular dissimilarity measure in this context \cite{Zhou_2012_7021,4665151,DBLP:conf/icdm/PetitjeanFWNCK14}.

-Like any other dissimilarity measure or metric, the results of DTW crucially rely on the choice of its intrinsic parameters; Crucial metric parameters for DTW and similar measures such as alignment are the parameters which determine the way in which two single sequence entries are compared.
+Like any other dissimilarity measure or metric, the results of DTW crucially rely on the choice of its intrinsic parameters; Crucial metric parameters for DTW and similar measures such as alignment are the parameters which determine how two single sequence entries are compared.
 This is often referred to as the scoring matrix provided a discrete alphabet is chosen, such as DNA or protein sequences.
 When it comes to sequence alignment in bioinformatics, lots of effort has been made for its correct choice based on biological insight \cite{citeulike:2492411}.
 Provided such insight is not always available, so-called inverse alignment can help to infer metric parameters from given, optimum alignments \cite{DBLP:journals/bmcbi/Edgar09}\cite{Boyer2008672}.
-In general, no such information is present, rather only weak learning signals such as motion labelling or grouping are available.
+In general, no such information is present, rather only weak learning signals such as motion labeling or grouping are available.
 In such cases, the adaptation of metric parameters can be solved by metric learning within a machine learning framework.

-Metric learning constitutes a matured field of research for the standard vectorial setting (data represented by feature vectors), see e.g.\ \cite{Bellet2013,Kulis2013,gmlvq,lmnn}.
-In these approaches, usually some type of quadratic form is inferred from the given auxiliary information.
-This vectorial metric adaptation does not only provide an increased model accuracy, but it also greatly facilitates model interpretability, and it can lead to additional functionalities such as a direct data visualisation \cite{Biehl2013,Backhaus2014,NN12Bunetal}.
+Metric learning constitutes a matured field of research for the standard vectorial setting (data represented by feature vectors), e.g., see~ \cite{Bellet2013,Kulis2013,gmlvq,lmnn}.
+In these approaches, usually, quadratic forms are inferred from the given auxiliary information.
+This vectorial metric adaptation does not only provide increased model accuracy, but it also dramatically facilitates model interpretability, and it can lead to additional functionalities such as a direct data visualization \cite{Biehl2013,Backhaus2014,NN12Bunetal}.
 Recently, some researches have focussed on the validity of the interpretation of metric parameters as relevance weights, and it has been shown that there exist problems in particular for high-dimensional or highly correlated data \cite{l1reg,l2reg}.
-It is possible to avoid these problems by an efficient form of metric regularisation as detailed in the approaches\cite{l1reg,l2reg}.
+It is possible to avoid these problems by an efficient form of metric regularization as detailed in the approaches\cite{l1reg,l2reg}.